 - In the same year, UK North were found to have been engaging in unsafe work practices.
 Two of their managers were jailed.

 - In November 2009 the Competition Commission ordered Stagecoach to sell Preston Bus after it had adversely affected competition in the area forcing Preston Bus.

-Deregulation and privatisation did not at first halt the decline in bus travel in the UK, but the numbers are now increasing, especially in still TfL-regulated London.
+Deregulation and privatisation did not halt the decline in bus travel in the UK.
+There are now only half as many passenger journeys on local bus services outside London as before.
+But journeys in still TfL-regulated London have doubled, leading to an overall increase .
 The red mark in the left hand chart indicates 1986 when deregulation occurred.
-Note that the second chart does not include journeys outside major cities.

 There was an interesting development in 2017 when the new Bus Services Act gave Ministers the power to compel private operators to release data relating to fares, punctuality and real-time location, thus giving potential competitors much of the information they would need to introduce new services when and where they would be welcome.
 It will be interesting to see if the power is used, and achieves its objective.